RKO Albee Theatre

-It was torn down in 1977 and a hotel was constructed in its place.
+The Westin Hotel was constructed in its place.
 Some portions of the theatre were saved and are now located in other buildings including Music Hall and the Public Library of Cincinnati and Hamilton County.

 The facade was one of the saved sections of the building and now sits on the 5th Street side of the Albert B. Sabin Convention Center – about 3 blocks from where the original theater once stood.

 Just login to your account and subscribe to this theater.